Hola Prime Enhances Global Access With Visa Card And New London Office

+(MENAFN- ACN NewsWire) Hola Prime Enhances Global Access with Visa Card and New London Office

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, NY, Jan.
-27, 2025 (GLOBE NEWSWIRE) -- Hola Prime, a leading name in the prop trading industry, has taken another leap in empowering traders by launching the Hola Prime Visa Card .
+NEW YORK, Jan 27, 2025 - (ACN Newswire) - Hola Prime, a leading name in the prop trading industry, has taken another leap in empowering traders by launching the Hola Prime Visa Card .
 Designed to streamline access to earnings, this innovative solution ensures that traders can effortlessly manage their payouts whenever and wherever they need.

 With the new Visa Card, Hola Prime addresses a major pain point for traders - delayed or complicated payout processes.
 This card provides instant access to funds, allowing traders to seamlessly handle their earnings through online transactions, in-store purchases, and ATM withdrawals worldwide.